knela96/Police-Station-Simulator/README.md

 # Police-Station-Simulator
 In this GOD style game, you are a new police captain and your duty is to lead this police station to maximum efficency.

+# Mechanics:

+As the police captain your job is to assign different workers to different tasks and try to make the city as safe as possible.

 # Different npc's roles:

 - Citizen: Brings crime notifications to the police station